LawJolla/prisma-auth0-example/README.md

 #5 Make .env file
 touch .env

-#6 open .env in your editor of choice
+#6 open .env in your editor of choice, e.g.
 code .env
 ```
 Make your prisma secret